Delaware Court Records

 - Strangulation

-- Vehicular assaults and homicide
+- Vehicular assaults and homicide.

 Is Expungement the same as Sealing Court Records in Delaware?

-Expunging a record is the same thing as sealing records in Delaware.
-The Delaware expungement law defines expungement as the destruction, segregation, or removal of any form of records from public view.
-Once a court issues an expungement order and notifies all agencies who maintain the related records, any electronic or physical record relating to the specific case is to be destroyed or placed in the custody of the SBI.
-These records will no longer be public but will only be accessible to those with the right clearance, mostly prosecuting and law enforcement agencies.
+Once a court issues an expungement order and notifies all agencies that maintain the related records, they must either destroy any electronic or physical record related to the specific case or place it in the custody of the State Bureau of Identification (SBI).
+These records will no longer be public.
+However, authorized entities (primarily prosecuting and law enforcement agencies) will have access to them.

 How Long Does a Felony Stay on Your Record in Delaware?